Rogue (Dungeons & Dragons): Dungeons & Dragons 5th edition

 The rogue is included as one of the standard character classes in the 5th edition Player's Handbook.
 The Rogue's focal point in 5th edition is its aptitude for skill checks.
 It gains proficiency in more skills than any other class, and three of the features it gains through levels serve to improve the skills' respective ability checks.
 Its core features include sneak attack, which rewards a player for gaining advantage on an attack roll, such as by sneaking up on a foe unseen or incapacitating it.

 Players may choose from three different Roguish Archetypes at third level: Thief, Assassin, and Arcane Trickster.
 The Thief archetype focuses on rogues who steal, giving bonuses for sleight of hand, climbing and sneaking.
 The Assassin archetype deals with rogues who kill for a living, allowing them to dispatch targets swiftly and create poisons and false identities.
 The Arcane Trickster archetype opens up limited magic to rogues allowing them to cast spells.
 Several sourcebooks since the launch of 5th edition have expanded the number of Roguish Archetypes options.
 Sword Coast Adventurer's Guide (2015) added Mastermind and Swashbuckler to the list of Rogue archetypes.
 The Mastermind becomes an expert in leadership and deception, while the Swashbuckler focuses upon swordplay and rakish taunting.
 Xanathar's Guide to Everything (2017) reprinted both these earlier subclasses and added the Inquisitive, which focuses on detective work and investigation, and the Scout, which focuses on swiftness and a few survival skills.
 Tasha's Cauldron of Everything (2020) added two more Archetypes: Phantom and Soulknife.

+Subclasses

+A number of rogue subclasses have been published intermittently since early in Dungeons & Dragons' history.
+Assassin appeared as a full class in the original edition's Supplement II: Blackmoor and in a 4th edition issue of Dragon Magazine, and it was a subclass or prestige class in 1st, 3rd, and 5th editions.
+Ninja was a subclass in 1st edition and a full class in 2nd and 3rd.
+Arcane trickster, scout, soulknife, and swashbuckler all appeared in 3rd edition supplements as full classes or prestige classes and were reintroduced as rogue subclasses in 5th edition.